eregs/regulations-site/README.md

 - Unit tests do not require running the dummy API.
 - To run the unit tests along with the functional tests: ```grunt test``` from the root of the repo.
 - To run unit tests individually: ```grunt mocha_istanbul``` from the root of the repo.

+## Customization

+Note that this section is incomplete

+### Individual Paragraphs

+The templates used to generate paragraphs can be replaced selectively, a useful technique if you want to emphasize a particular paragraph or add links to external sources that don't exist in the regulation proper.
+Note that this mechanism is intended for one-offs; consider method of modifying the data structures instead if you find yourself using it often.

+To use this override mechanism, create a `templates/regulations/custom_nodes` directory in your Django application if it doesn't already exist.
+Inside that folder, create files corresponding to node labels, e.g. `478-103-b.html`.
+These templates will be used **in place** of the `tree-with-wrapper.html` template, so be sure to provide the functionality alreay present there.